allie-wake-up/zed-transparent-dark/README.md

 zed-transparent-dark
 ====================

-A zed theme that slightly modifies the default dark theme.
+A zed window theme that slightly modifies the default dark theme.

-The main differences are in goto and autocomplete.
+The differences are in goto and autocomplete.
 The boxes are now slightly transparent and have a box shadow.
-The goto hint is hidden.
-Macs also use custom scrollbar css.

 ![goto screenshot](/readme/goto.png)